All Products

 -- Returns INF.

-If the number of repetitions is negative, normal mode reports an error, whereas Hive-compatible mode returns an empty string.
+When the number of repetitions is negative, normal mode raises an error.
+Hive-compatible mode returns an empty string.
+Hive does not support this function.

 • Normal mode